 9. Lemon Tree Wrexham (fish and chips with a twist – Paprika seared cod loin, trio of vegetable chips A variety of peas and a warm lemon and tartar cream sauce)

-10. Holt Lodge (Our name is Chip n Fin) – The dish will be served in newspaper made in the shape of a boat which reflects the sea theme.
-The newspaper will be headlined by The Leader (Wrexham based) and include some hot off the press stories all based around Wales and include some quirky captions such as There’s No Plaice Like Holt Lodge.
+10. Holt Lodge – The dish will be served in newspaper made in the shape of a boat which reflects the sea theme.
+The newspaper will be called HOLT LODGE and include some hot off the press stories all based around Wales and include some quirky captions such as There’s No Plaice Like Holt Lodge.
 In the boat will be served plaice and mussels.

-The dish will be served with Posh Peas and will be a take on French Peas, so they are being called Peas de Gallois, which means peas of Wales.
-The peas will be cooked with leeks, bacon lardons, gem lettuce & garlic butter.
+The dish will be served with Posh Peas and homemade tartar sauce.
+The peas will be cooked with leeks, bacon lardons, gem lettuce & garlic butter all sourced locally.